Become a foster carer

-When you decide the time is right for you to proceed, we’ll have a very informal chat over the phone to find out more about you and answer any questions you have.
+When you first get in touch with our friendly team, we'll send you some information and have an informal chat over the phone to find out more about you and answer any questions you have.

-Our initial visits normally involve one of our team coming to see you at home, to talk more in depth about the process, your thoughts around fostering and what's involved.
+Our initial visits normally involve one of our team coming to see you at home, to talk more in depth about the process, your thoughts around fostering and expectations.
 We’ll provide all the information you need about the application process so you know what to expect.

-During 'Skills to foster' you'll hear from other foster carers and young people in care.
-It is also a great opportunity to meet others going through the application process and learn and prepare in a supportive group environment. (*These are currently being held online).
+During skills to foster you'll hear from other foster carers and young people in care.
+It is also a great opportunity to meet others going through the application process and learn and prepare in a supportive group environment.

 Many of our foster carers are still in touch with people they met on their training days!

-At this stage, your assessing social worker will work with you to complete the application form (you may hear it referred to as a Form F).
-They will guide you through the process and talk in more detail about a variety of things like; your family, life experiences, work history, interests and skills and anything that will help us better understand the type of children you feel you would be best suited to fostering.
+After completing an official application form, your assessing social worker will work with you to complete the assessment (you may hear it referred to as a Form F).
+They will visit you regularly to guide you through the process and have detailed discussions about a variety of things including; your family, life experiences, work history, interests and skills and anything that will help us better understand the type of children you feel you would be best suited to fostering.

 Family members, friends and your nominated support network are also be contacted at this point.
-We also complete all the necessary police and medical checks and obtain references.
+We also complete all the necessary DBS, medical and financial checks and obtain references (personal and employer).

 Once your application is completed, we’ll send you a copy in advance of you attending a fostering panel along with your social worker (it's not as scary as it sounds!).